Meat, fatty fish, and whole grains are the richest common foods in Coenzyme Q10. Vegetables, fruits, and legumes contain decent amounts.

 Health benefits of Coenzyme Q10

 Coenzyme Q10 has potent antioxidant actions.
 It prevents the generation of free radicals.
 Furthermore, CoQ10 prevents the modifications of proteins, lipids, and DNA.
-Therefore, it may inhibit the progression of several chronic diseases, such as:

 How much do we need daily?